ThePoultryMan/Pigeons/README.md

 ## Configuration

 As of version 1.3.0, you can configure the special drops of the different pigeon types, and the chance of drops happening.
 See [this page](https://github.com/ThePoultryMan/Pigeons/wiki/Configuration) of the wiki for more instruction.

+As of version 1.4.0, you can configure where they spawn using tags.
+Please refer to the [tag page](https://github.com/ThePoultryMan/Pigeons/wiki/Tags) in the wiki for more information.

 ## Other